Skip to content

 Ready to Quote Your Acetal Part?

 CNC machining in Delrin (POM-H), acetal copolymer (POM-C), and filled grades.
-Free DFM review and grade recommendation on every order.
+Upload your drawing so the quote review can confirm the right acetal grade before production.